POST-APPROVAL GUIDE • 2026

 Real Example: Date Change Without Issues

 Maria from Brazil had a Schengen visa valid from June 1 to September 30.
 She originally planned to travel June 10-25.
 A work emergency forced her to postpone to July 15-30.
-She called her insurance company (real policy, not dummy) and they adjusted her dates for free.
-She rebooked her flights (paid a $100 change fee).
+She called her insurance company and they adjusted her dates for free.
 She did not notify the embassy.
-She traveled in July and had no problems at immigration.
+She traveled in July and had no problems.

 Final Checklist for Date Changes